iximiuz/labs-content-samples/sample-skill-path/index.md

 It's not required, but it's a good place to mention the main topics you'll be covering in the skill path, and what the student can expect to learn from the skill path.

-Similar to other content types, the skill path can also embed images from its `__stаtic__` subdirectory.
+Similar to other content types, the skill path can also embed images from its `__static__` subdirectory.

 ::image-box
 ---